Loading...

 Updated

-.Net framework was launched in 2001 and even after 19 years, it is the first choice of developers to build scalable, secure, and powerful business applications.
-ASP .Net Core, a widely popular open-source web framework is a complete rewrite of ASP.NET MVC and ASP.NET Web API with advanced features.
+The .Net framework was launched in 2001, and even after 19 years, it is the first choice of developers to build scalable, secure, and robust business applications.
+ASP .Net Core, a widely popular open-source web framework, is a complete rewrite of ASP.NET MVC and ASP.NET Web API with advanced features.

-Many versions of the .Net framework are becoming obsolete and Microsoft will no longer support those in the upcoming time.
-With this, migration to an upgraded platform seems necessary to leverage modern features in your app.
+Many versions of the .Net framework are becoming obsolete, and Microsoft will no longer support them.
+Given this, migration to an upgraded platform seems necessary to leverage modern features in your app.

-.Net platform powers a huge number of .NET development services and that is one of the reasons it will still be continued in the coming time. .Net Core is indeed the future and as per the latest news, Microsoft is planning to remove Core and release .Net 5 – a unified and only one .NET framework in the future.
+The .Net platform powers many .NET development services, one reason it will continue. .Net Core is indeed the future.
+According to the latest news, Microsoft plans to remove Core and release .Net 5, a unified and only .NET framework.

 More and more .Net applications are migrating to .Net Core to build ultramodern solutions.
-Here, in this post, we will talk about every possible reason to migrate to .Net Core including business benefits, tips for smoother migration, and reasons.
+This post will discuss every possible reason to migrate to .Net Core, including business benefits, tips for smoother migration, and reasons.

 Good Read: .NET Framework vs .NET Core